Flare576/copyroms/README.md

 #### SteamOS

-The SteamOS scripts are designed to be run in the `Emulation` folder that EmuDeck creates during setup - Move the `steamos.zip` file there before Extracting it!
+The SteamOS scripts are designed to be run in the `Emulation` folder that EmuDeck creates during setup - Move the `copyroms_steamos.zip` file there before Extracting it!

 Also, you should be able to Right-click (left-trigger) on the script and choose `Run in Konsole` - You don't even need a keyboard!